Sevis666/portfolio/README.md

 # Sevis's Portfolio

+This is a framework that serves a tree of markdown and xml files, with some nice styles.
+It includes SMACSS-compliant mobile-oriented stylesheets, Mathjax, asynchronous loading and offline caching of scripts and stylesheets, and supports markdown (see [redcarpet](https://github.com/vmg/redcarpet)'s page for more details).

-This website is meant to be completely independant from its content, but it was designed to hold David ROBIN's portfolio.
-Its content should be located in the /data directory, which must contain a structure.xml file.
+This website is meant to be completely independant from its content, and you are free to reuse it, but it was designed to hold [David ROBIN](http://www.sevis.pro)'s portfolio.
+If you have any proposal to improve this framework, or want to contribute to this project, feel free to send me an email or create a pull request.

+You can have a look at the resulting website at [sevis.pro](http://www.sevis.pro).

+## Setup

+The content should be located in the /data directory, which must contain a structure.xml file.

 Each post consists of a mardown file and an xml file containing the relevant information about this post

-## Structure file
+### data/structure.xml

-This is how the structure file should look like :
+This is how the content of the structure file should be organised :

 <pre>
 structure :